LintangWisesa/Arduino_MKR1000_Favoriot/README.md

 #

-### **5. Have Fun!** :joy:
+### **5. Have Fun!** :sunglasses:
-Now you can monitor your potentiometer & DHT11 sensor every 5 seconds on Favoriot dashboard.
+Now you can monitor your potentiometer & DHT11 sensor every 5 seconds on Favoriot data stream menu, and create data visualization on graph section.
 For more information about Favoriot, read its full documentation: [click here](https://platform.favoriot.com/tutorial/).

 #